Supquotes

 worship

-— John Geddes, A Familiar Rain, Share via Whatsapp
+— John Wesley, Share via Whatsapp

 “We worship Him not because He is the best of our gods, but because He is, or was, the greatest killer among them.”